andryuha77/Theory_of_Algorithms/README.md

 > (lstq (list 4.5 5.1 6.2 7.8) (list 1.1 -0.1 6.1 3.8))
  54.61
 ```
+#### Solution steps:
+* Defined function elstq that takes two lists.
+* If the value of list x or y null, return 0.
+* Take away y values from x values list.
+* Multiply by same value to get square and pas to sumL function.
+* Defined function sumL that takes all sum list values and adding them.
+* Defined lists onf numbers.
+* Tested and display result that matches the problem definition.

+---
 ### References:

 [1] PLT Inc. Racket – a programmable programming language.